tim-js/timjs.ro/README.md

 # tim.js official webpage

-This is the official webpage for tim.js, Timișoara JavaScript Community, available at http://timjs.ro.
+This is the official webpage repo for tim.js, Timișoara JavaScript Community, available at http://timjs.ro.